srijan-paul/snap/README.md

 # Development

-If you're looking to fork contribute to vyse, It is recommended to have clang-format for formatting and clangd language server for your text editor.
+If you're looking to contribute to vyse, It is recommended to have clang-format for formatting and clangd language server for your text editor.
 On VSCode, the `C/C++` extension can be used to debug the executable.
 Alternatively, you can use GDC/LLDB or other debuggers to your liking.

 All the source and header files for vyse are present in the `lang` directory in the project's root folder.
+The primitive CLI module is present under `cli/`.